-If you must change the WiFi security, select one of the following WiFi security options for the modem router's WiFi network:
+If you change the WiFi security, select one of the following WiFi security options for the modem router's WiFi network:

 - None.
 An open WiFi network that does not provide any security.
 Any WiFi device can join the network.
 NETGEAR recommends that you do not use an open WiFi network. - WEP.
 Wired Equivalent Privacy (WEP) security is a legacy authentication and data encryption mode that is superseded by WPA-PSK and WPA2-PSK.
 The WEP option displays only if you select Up to 54 Mbps from the Mode menu.
 For information about configuring WEP, see Configure WEP Legacy WiFi Security on page 100. - WPA2-PSK [AES].
 This type of security is the default setting and enables WiFi devices that support WPA2 to join the modem router's 2.4 GHz WiFi network.
 If you did not change the passphrase, the default passphrase displays.
 The default passphrase is printed on the product label (see Bottom Panel Product Label on page 15).
 WPA2 provides a secure connection but some older WiFi devices do not detect WPA2 and support only WPA.
-If your network includes such older devices, select WPA-PSK [TKIP] + WPA2-PSK [AES] security. - NETGEAR recommends that you do not change the default passphrase.
-If you must change the passphrase, in the Passphrase field, enter a phrase of 8 to 63 characters.
+If your network includes such older devices, select WPA-PSK [TKIP] + WPA2-PSK [AES] security. - If you change the passphrase, in the Passphrase field, enter a phrase of 8 to 63 characters.
 To join the modem router's WiFi network, a user must enter this passphrase. - WPA-PSK [TKIP] + WPA2-PSK [AES].
 This type of security enables WiFi devices that support either WPA or WPA2 to join the modem router's 2.4 GHz WiFi network.
 However, WPA-PSK [TKIP] is less secure than WPA2-PSK [AES] and limits the speed of WiFi devices to 54 Mbps. - To use this type of security, in the Passphrase field, enter a phrase of 8 to 63 characters.
 To join the modem router's WiFi network, a user must enter this passphrase. - WPA/WPA2 Enterprise.
 This type of security requires that your WiFi network can access a RADIUS server.
 For information about configuring WPA/WPA2 Enterprise, see Configure WPA/WPA2 Enterprise WiFi Security on page 98.

-Wireless Network (5GHz 802.11a/n/ac) Enable SSID By default, the modern router broadcasts its SSID so that WiFi stations can detect the Broadcast WiFi name (SSID) in their scanned network lists.
+Wireless Network (5GHz 802.11a/n/ac) Enable SSID Broadcast By default, the modem router broadcasts its SSID so that WiFi stations can detect the WiFi name (SSID) in their scanned network lists.
 To turn off the SSID broadcast, clear the Enable SSID Broadcast check box.
 Turning off the SSID broadcast provides additional WiFi security, but users must know the SSID to be able to join the WiFi network of the modem router.
-Enable Video If you want to stream high-definition video, select this check box.
-When this option is selected, the modem router uses video reliability algorithms to reduce jitter and packet Network loss during video presentations.
-If you do not stream videos, leave this check box cleared.
 Name (SSID) The SSID is the WiFi network name.
 If you did not change the SSID, the default SSID displays.
 The default SSID is also printed on the product label (see Bottom Panel Product Label on page 15).
-Note: NETGEAR recommends that you do not change the default SSID.
-If you must change the SSID, enter a 32-character (maximum), case-sensitive name in this field.
+Note: If you change the SSID, enter a 32-character (maximum), case-sensitive name in this field.